 For more information visit Career Coach.The wage & employment data displayed on this page is taken from Automotive Service Technicians and Mechanics (SOC 49-3023).

-All career data is set to your current geographical area: up to 100 miles away from Detroit Lakes
+All career data is set to your current geographical area: up to 60 miles away

 3,127 Employed in your area

 510 Approaching retirement age

 The average retirement age in the U.S. is 65 years old.
 Automotive Master Mechanics in the 55-64 and the 65+ categories are 1-10 years away from retirement.
 When older workers retire, there will likely be a demand for new workers.